 Force a KYC Process outcome (testing and sandbox ONLY).

 A POST request sent to force a KYC outcome.
+Only available in testing and staging environments.

 Path Params